Alyssa Baldin

 Alyssa Baldin (born February 15, 1990) is an elite women's ice hockey player who has also competed for the Canada women's national inline hockey team.
 With regards to Baldin's women's ice hockey career, she has competed at the university level in both the NCAA and CIS.
-Acquired by the Toronto Furies in the 2013 CWHL Draft, she would capture the Clarkson Cup in 2014.
+Acquired by the Toronto Furies in the 2013 CWHL Draft, she was on the Clarkson Cup winning team in 2014.

 Playing career

 Ice hockey

 For the 2007 National Women's Under-18 Championships, she was selected to Team Ontario Blue.

 NCAA

 Joining the Wayne State Warriors in autumn 2008, Baldin scored her first career goal on October 18, 2008 at Union.
 It was also her first collegiate point.
 She finished 8th among CHA rookies with 18 point (seventh highest by any freshman in Warriors history).

 On October 15, 2010, Baldin scored her 20th career goal in NCAA play.
 With the goal, she moves into a tie for ninth all-time in Wayne State Warriors women's ice hockey history.
 On November 13, 2010, she earned her first career hat trick as Wayne State bested Robert Morris by a 4-1 tally.
 The goal she scored in the second period proved to be the game-winning goal, as she became the Warrior since Melissa Boal to register a hat trick.

 On May 11, 2011, she was named team captain for the Wayne State Warriors upcoming season.
 Of note, she was the last captain in the history of the Wayne State Warriors, as the 2011–12 Wayne State Warriors women's ice hockey season was cancelled.
 At the time that the Warriors program was dissolved, she was the Warriors active scoring leader (while ranking seventh all-time in career points).